knee-cola/photo-sphere-browser/README.md

 2. copy contents of the ``dist`` folder to the root of your public wesbite

 ### Customizing default folders
 In production environment the project is expected to be placed in the website **root folder**, while in development environemnt it is placed inside a **project folder**, located under the dev website's root folder.
 The default name of the project folder is ``photo-sphere-browser``.

-This can be changed by editing the ``webpack.config`` file.
+This default behaviour can be changed by editing the ``webpack.config`` file and modifying the ``devPath`` and ``prodPath`` variables.

 # Technical details
 The client-side code of this solution is written in React (JavaScript), while the server-side code (web service) is written in C#.